ooni/netem/README.md

 go get -u -v -d github.com/ooni/netem
 ```

-This command will download netem and update your `go.mod`
+This command will download netem and update your `go.mod` and `go.sum`.
-and `go.sum` files such that netem is a dependency.

 ## Running tests